Plant taxonomy classifies English lavender plants as Lavandula angustifolia. The Latin word, angustifolia means "narrow-leafed."

 USDA Plant Hardiness Zones

 English lavender plants are perennials for USDA plant hardiness zones 5 to 8.
 The "French" variety (Lavandula stoechas) prefers a warmer climate; it is not as cold-hardy.
 But in spite of its common name and its hardiness, L. angustifolia, like its French cousin, is native to the Mediterranean.
-This is a consideration to keep in mind when choosing a location for it in your landscaping and preparing the soil for its bed (see below under Sun and Soil Needs).
+This is a consideration to keep in mind when choosing a location for it in your landscaping and preparing the soil for its bed.

 Wildlife Attracted by English Lavender Plants